 The Exchange charges a transaction fee for opening or closing a position.
-Should the option be exercised, there will be a fee for the exercise, and a transaction fee for the resulting futures transaction.
+Should the option be exercised and you are selected to sell futures, there will be a fee for the exercise, and a transaction fee for the resulting futures transaction.
 Should the option expire without exercise, there may be an expiration fee.
 No other charges are applied by the Exchange, although your clearing firm and any other intermediary firm employed by you will also charge fees for their services.